20 Free Things to Do in La Jolla, California

 Free Things to Do in La Jolla: Shell Beach

-Located at the south end of Ellen Browning Scripps Park, find Shell Beach at the bottom of a small stairway.
-Visit when the tide is very low (1.0 is okay but minus tides are ideal) for best viewing of tide pools but there usually is a small sandy area here year-round.
+Find Shell Beach at the bottom of a small stairway at the south end of Ellen Browning Scripps Park.
+Visit when the tide is very low (minus tides are ideal) for the best viewing of tide pools, but there is usually a small sandy area here year-round.

 Shell Beach